ajstafford/ytsum/README.md

 # ytsum - YouTube Transcript Summarizer

 Automated tool to fetch YouTube video transcripts from channels you follow and generate AI-powered summaries with key points.
-Perfect for running on a Raspberry Pi as a daily automation.

 ## Features